makemeunsee/scrambl/README.md

 Licensing
 ---------

-Unless specified otherwise, all code in this repo is available udner the [GPLv3](http://www.gnu.org/copyleft/gpl.html)
+Unless specified otherwise, all code in this repo is available under the [GPLv3](http://www.gnu.org/copyleft/gpl.html)